 - The Cypress of Abarkuh: The oldest tree in Iran and one of the oldest in the world, still live and green.
 According to the legends, Zoroaster, the Iranian prophet, planted it himself.
 It is located on the road between Isfahan and Yazd.
 But, it worth a stop to pay a visit and have coffee and cake in the local coffee shop.

 - Meshginshahr suspension bridge: The highest suspension bridge in the Middle East, over a forest-like Park.
 It gives you some minutes of adventure and excitement, which can be doubled by experiencing the zip line.
 The best time for visiting is before sunset.
-We suggest you go on the opposite side of the bridge for horse riding, drinking tea in nomads tents, eating Ashe dough, etc.
+In IranAmaze Iran travel agency we suggest you go on the opposite side of the bridge for horse riding, drinking tea in nomads tents, eating Ashe dough, etc.

 - Tangeh Vashi: Just three hours from Tehran, there is this canyon.
 You can cross it only by walking through fast-flowing chilled water.
 At some places, it is more than knee-deep.
 It takes around 20-30 minutes to cross the passage, which then opens in an untouched valley.
 If you are lucky, you may see wild species like deers galloping in the higher ranges of mountains!